History

 (The Holly venturi size is too small for a heavy breathing engine resulting in additional vacuum, which in turn confuses the vac secondary.
 Its design also forces you to spend too much time assembling and disassembling the thing to get it right.
 All to no end or a sacrifice in power in comparison to the better designed Weber.) |

-4. INSTALL PERFORMANCE INLET MANIFOLD,
+4. INSTALL PERFORMANCE INLET MANIFOLD (for carb'ed Plus 8s only)

 see the Offenhauser from Edelbrock above.
 All intake